Frequently Asked Questions

 My office has many 4 bulb fluorescent fixtures.
 What do you offer and how much can I save?

 First we determine, based on foot-candles and appropriate lighting for the tasks performed.
 We may be able to retrofit the existing fixture with 2-3 high-output LED tubes and provide the same quality of light.
 Assuming you need 4 tubes, a typical tube is 32 watts x 4 tubes per fixture = 128 watts plus a 20 watt ballast = 148 watts per fixture.
 Four LED frosted white tubes typically use 18 watts each x 4 tubes per fixture = 72 total watts.
 No ballast is needed.
 If your kWh rate is $0.15 and your tubes are on 60 hours per week, your existing cost is $69.26 per year versus LED at $33.70 per year.
 You save over 50% per fixture.
 You can add in the maintenance, replacement costs, and air conditioning savings, and the savings keep increasing.
 How many light fixtures do you have?

 What do I do with my old bulbs?

 We handle everything for you.
 We will either recycle the bulbs or donate them to a good cause.

 What type of warranty comes with your products?

 Our standard warranties are 3-6 years depending on products with 7 and 10 year options on select products.
-Warranty DOES NOT include labor.
+LED Warranty DOES NOT include labor.